 In Framlingham, the friendly team at The Lemon Tree bistro were happy to cook a sausage for Ernie, and The Castle Inn had a big jar of dog treats on the bar.
 I can also highly recommend a trip to The Dog at Grundisburgh, a traditional Suffolk pub which was voted the UK’s best in the 2018 DogBuddy Dog-Friendly Pub Awards.
 As well as a selection of toys, visiting pets are also treated to a big bowl of biscuits.
 Impressive!

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 Oh yes.
-Resident Labradoodles Teddy and Amber will be on-hand to check you in.
+Resident Labradoodles Teddy, Amber and Lola will be on-hand to check you in.
 When we arrived, they came bounding up to the car to say hello, which was great.
-Burmese cat Eel also lives at the mill – I saw him, but luckily Ernie didn’t!
+Burmese cat Eel also lives at the mill.
+I saw him, but luckily Ernie didn’t!

 We did, however, meet several other dogs staying on the site and because letting them off-lead is actively encouraged, they can pick and choose their playmates.
 Ernie loved it – and when he went bounding into someone else’s cottage after their puppy, all we heard were shrieks of laughter instead of just shrieks, despite his wet and muddy paws.

 Where are the best dog walks near Letheringham Water Mill?

 The mill itself is set in seven acres of land that is perfect for sniffing around.
 There are formal gardens and enclosed fields to explore, not to mention wild woodland copses, overlooked by the animals at neighbouring dog-friendly attraction, Easton Farm Park.